Genevieveok/Baby-Shower-Taboo/README.md

 The project was initiated using [Create React App](https://github.com/facebook/create-react-app), a popular tool for bootstrapping React applications.
 The primary dependencies include Node.js, npm (Node Package Manager), React, and other related packages.

-## Continuous Integration (CI)
+## Continuous Integration (CI) and Continuous Deployment (CD)

-This repository utilizes GitHub Actions for Continuous Integration (CI) to ensure code quality and successful deployment.
+This repository utilizes GitHub Actions for Continuous Integration (CI) and Continuous Deployment (CD) to ensure code quality and successful deployment.
 You can choose to integrate it into your personal workflow.

 ### Dependency
 - Generate a Personal Access Token (PAT) by going to GitHub `Settings > Developer settings > Personal access tokens`.
 - Name it `PAT` and add it as a secret in the repository under `Settings > Secrets and variables > Actions`.

-The CI pipeline is defined in `.github/workflows/ci.yml` and includes the following steps:
+The CI/CD pipeline is defined in `.github/workflows/ci.yml` and includes the following steps:
 - Checkout the code.
 - Set up the Node.js environment.
 - Install dependencies.